AntonioPelayo/AntonioPelayo/README.md

-I'm a data wrangler during the day and hop enjoying mountain climber after hours.
+I'm a data wrangler during the day and mountain climber after hours.

 * ⚙️ I use `.py`, `.csv`, and `.gpx` daily.
-* 🌍 Attended UC Davis for Statistics (ML track) and run in Marin with [SFRC](https://www.sfrunco.com).
+* 🌍 Attended UC Davis for Statistics and run in Marin with [SFRC](https://www.sfrunco.com).
-* 🫰 Always trying new hobbies, gadgets, and meeting new people.
-Give me a ping!
+* 🏕️ Always trying new hobbies, gadgets, and meeting new people.
+Send me a ping!

 ```md
 ╔═══════════════════╗